How to Deal With Difficult Accounting Clients?

-You can avoid any stressful confrontations or arguments with clients by having these tools.
+Using these tools, you can avoid any stressful confrontations or arguments with clients.

 Go for systems with an audit trail

-To avoid the unnecessary blame game, get accounting software with an audit trail.
+Get accounting software with an audit trail to avoid the unnecessary blame game.
 This way, you can easily track any changes made to the system and know who is responsible for them.
 This will help you avoid any finger-pointing and accusations down the road.